 Whether you are talking about the short term risks or the long term dangers associated with inhalant addiction, there are many things that should concern you if you do think inhalants are a problem in your life.
 From serious physical harm to your brain and other parts of your body to doing damage to those around you, an inhalant addiction can have serious consequences in your life.
 This is why treatment for an addiction to inhalants is so important.

 We know how difficult it can be to break free from an addiction to inhalants.
 Luckily, you can find trained therapists who specialize in treating inhalant abuse - right here, on GoMentor.com.
 No matter your age, sex, or how long you have been inhaling, there is hope for recovery.
-In our online forum, you can get support from therapists and other people who have gone through or are going through the same things you are.
+Through our online platform, GoMentor 24/7, you can get support from therapists who specialize in issues with inhalant addiction and abuse.
 This can have a dramatic positive effect on how well your psychotherapy works to help with your addiction to inhalants.